What to do during high winds

 • Keep your yard clear of loose objects and debris that could be turned into projectiles by a stray gust.

-A nice breeze is a welcome arrival on a stifling summer day, but when the thermometer drops in the winter months, wind can contribute to uncomfortable, and possibly dangerous, conditions.
-That’s because high winds provoke chills by causing you to lose body heat at a much faster rate than you would normally expect to at a given temperature in non-windy conditions.
-This effect works primarily through convection, when the warmth is transferred out of your body and onto the fast-moving air molecules.
+A nice breeze is a welcome arrival on a stifling summer day, but when the thermometer drops in the winter months, wind can contribute to uncomfortable and possibly dangerous conditions.
+That’s because high winds provoke chills by causing you to lose body heat at a much faster rate than you would normally expect at a given temperature in non-windy conditions.
+This effect works primarily through convection when the warmth is transferred out of your body and onto the fast-moving air molecules.
 You’ve probably heard of the wind chill factor – when it feels much colder outside than the thermometer would have you believe.

-For example, according to the National Oceanic and Atmospheric Administration, on a 30 degree day, just five mph of wind can make it feel like 25 degrees out.
-If that wind picks up to 30 mph, it will feel like 15 degrees, a considerably chillier experience.
+For example, according to the National Oceanic and Atmospheric Administration, on a 30° day, just 5 mph of wind can make it feel like 25° out.
+If that wind picks up to 30 mph, it will feel like 15°, a considerably chillier experience.
 The colder the actual temperature, the more acute the wind chill effect, which at extreme levels can lead to frostbite and other medical emergencies like hypothermia.
 If you have to venture outside, make sure you know what to do during wind chills.

 • Stay dry.
 Wet clothing can cause much faster heat loss.
 Wear insulated and waterproof boots when it’s snowy or rainy.

 • Dress in layers.
-Layers of loose-fitting clothing helps to insulate.
+Layers of loose-fitting clothing help to insulate.
 Wear a hat and gloves.

 • Stay informed.
 Don’t forget to take wind into account when calculating just how bundled up you need to be.